 What is salmeterol inhalation?

-Salmeterol inhalation is used to prevent asthma attacks or exercise-induced bronchospasm.
+Salmeterol inhalation is a bronchodilator that is used to prevent asthma attacks or exercise-induced bronchospasm.

 Salmeterol inhalation may also be used for purposes not listed in this medication guide.